microprediction/microprediction/docs/fund.md

  - Microprediction participants should share in the upside.

- - Said sharing can be transparent and linear, thus providing legitimate incentive.
+ - Said sharing can be transparent and piecewise-linear, thus providing legitimate incentive for the deployment of high quality algorithms.

 ### Delineation